Holocaust Inversion and Distortion

 The Holocaust was the state-organized murder of six million Jews by Nazi Germany and its allies (1933-1945), alongside millions of other victims.
 It is one of the best-documented events in modern history: Nazi files, trials, mass graves, photos, and survivor testimony all line up.
 (Britannica: The Holocaust; Yale Avalon: Nuremberg)

 Remembering that genocide is not a "strategy."
-It is what you do when a third of your people were killed within living memory.
+It is how a community mourns and teaches history after a third of its people were killed within living memory.
 (United Nations: Holocaust remembrance)

 Words like this do not stay online only.
 Over and over, the same kinds of claims showed up before laws, riots, and violence aimed at Jews.
 Spotting the repeat pattern is one way to slow it down.